NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Ex-Con Token Guard.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Charisma**, and one is a free ability boost.

 You're trained in the Thievery skill and your choice of Legal Lore or Underworld Lore.
 You gain a +1 circumstance bonus to Deception, Diplomacy, and Intimidation checks to [[Actions/Interact|Interact]] with Token Guards and convicted criminals such as prison inmates.
-You gain the [[Feats/Pickpocket|Pickpocket]] skill feat.
+You gain the [[Pickpocket|Pickpocket]] skill feat.

 *Source: Pathfinder: Agents of Edgewatch Player's Guide* *OGL*